-Students wishing to enter Pfeiffer University as music majors should apply to both the Office of Admission and the Department of Music Coordinator.
+Students wishing to enter Pfeiffer University as music majors should apply to both the Office of Admission and the Music Program Coordinator.
 Admission to the University does not constitute acceptance as a music major, nor does acceptance as a music major admit one to the University.